hsingh17/Spendings-Tracker/README.md

 ## TODO
-- start using new api responses on frontend
+- add this to api: https://stackoverflow.com/questions/68315809/is-it-possible-to-have-custom-error-response-with-jwt-authentication
-- add error handling to frontend code (each page will have a state of error, setError which it will pass to children and the useApi hook) and address any possible TODOs
+- clean up frontend code add error handling to frontend code (each page will have a state of error, setError which it will pass to children and the useApi hook) and address any possible TODOs (use error boundaries https://blog.appsignal.com/2022/06/15/how-to-handle-errors-in-react.html)
 - add tailwind css
 - Charts on dashboard with d3.js
     - Line graph of spendings amounts in past N months